| LAKE MOOVALYA

 fines.
 Mr. Baker stated that any person violating the rules should

+be reported to Mr. DiNolfi.
 Ongoing concerns - Mr. Baker stated

 that current concerns include dog problems, parking issues, and